soudis/discoursesso/README.md

 If your nextcloud display name would be "Alex (Admin)", your Discourse user name would be "Alex" and your Discourse title would be "Admin".

+### Avatar URL / Avatar URL Params

+Define avatar URL and URL parameters.
+This will be sent to discourse in the SSO payload in the "avatar_url" field.

+### Avatar Force Update

+Set the "avatar_force_update" field in the SSO payload that is sent to discourse.

+### Exclude User Groups

+Exclude the user's group memberships from the SSO payload.
+This can be necessary if there are issues with reverse proxy header length.

 ## Known Issues

 ### SECURITY ISSUE!
 Duplicate E-Mailadresses in Nextcloud user base